During your next book study, consider adding in some of these Around the World in 80 Days activities.

 My favorite resource for this is Productive Homeschooling, formerly Notebooking Pages, because of the large variety of high-quality pages available.
 If you don’t want to use their country study, feel free to make your own.
 You just need a way for your teens to capture a variety of information about the locations.

 To complete the profiles, encourage your teen to use a student atlas and world almanac.
+This would be a fun way to teach geography to middle schoolers.
 They’ll be learning geography and working on their map reading skills.

 Take A Virtual Field Trip